-Annual Accommodation Renewal Process
+Accommodation Renewal Process

-Students must request to renew their accommodations at the start of each academic year.
+Accommodations will generally remain effective for the duration of a student's active enrollment in an RVU program.
+However, when transferring from one program to another (i.e. from MSBS to RVUCOM, or from MMS to MCOM) students must request to renew their accommodations prior to the start of the new academic program.
 Failure to request a renewal of accommodations may delay timely implementation.
-In order to verify their intent to continue using accommodations in subsequent academic years, students should complete the Accommodation Renewal Request Form prior to the first day of Fall semester instruction.
+To verify their intent to continue using accommodations in a new RVU program, students should complete the Accommodation Renewal Request form prior to the first day of the new academic year.